-12. Secure the flat or spare tire as follows:

-- The center cap of a cast aluminum wheel must be removed prior to flat tire stowage.
-Store the center cap inside the glove box or other storage compartment. - Turn the wheel so that the valve-stem is down.
-Slide the wheel retainer through the center of the wheel and position it properly across the wheel opening.
+- 12. Secure the flat or spare tire as follows: - If your vehicle is equipped with cast aluminum wheels, the center cap of the wheel must be removed prior to flat tire stowage.
+Store the center cap inside the glove box or other storage compartment.

-- For convenience in checking the spare tire inflation, stow with the valve-stem toward the rear of the vehicle. - Using the jack-handle, rotate the drive nut to the right until the wheel is drawn into place against the underside of the vehicle. - Continue to rotate the nut until you hear the mechanism click three times.
+- Turn the wheel so that the valve-stem is down.
+Slide the wheel retainer through the center of the wheel and position it properly across the wheel opening. - For convenience in checking the spare tire inflation, stow with the valve-stem toward the rear of the vehicle. - Using the jack-handle, rotate the drive nut to the right until the wheel is drawn into place against the underside of the vehicle. - Continue to rotate the nut until you hear the mechanism click three times.
 It cannot be overtightened.
 Push against the tire several times to be sure it is securely in place. - 13.
-Stow jack and handle.

-14. Check the tire pressure as soon as possible.
+Stow the jack and jack handle. - 14.
+Check the tire pressure as soon as possible.
 Correct pressure as required.